catp0wer/catp0wer.github.io/_posts/2017-10-26-Hello-Selenium.md

 ---

-Here I want to share my first Selenium application which launches a browser, opens a web-page and looks up the weather in a particular location by typing some text in the search box and clicking “Search”.
+Here I want to share my first Selenium application which launches a browser, opens a web-page and looks up the weather in a particular location by typing some text in the search box and clicking "Search".

 The following components are required: